Leverage these seven apps to advance your career.

 Nothing’s worse than arriving late to an important meeting or interview.
 If you’re navigating a new city or trying to get across town during rush hour, arm yourself with HopStop.
 This free app provides travelers with door-to-door transit, walking, biking and taxi directions in more than 300 cities worldwide.
 Additionally, it will help you find the nearest subway stations, estimate the travel time and cost for a taxi and provide real-time alerts and planned service changes.

 Increasingly, professionals are taking their work home, often using multiple computers in the process.
 If you’re tired of emailing files to yourself, give Dropbox a try.
 This free app enables you to upload all of your photos, documents and videos from any device and share them easily with a customized link.
 This is especially useful when you’re working with a freelancer who may not have access to your company’s server or when your files are too large to be sent via email.
-As a job seeker, use Dropbox to upload your resume so you can quickly share them with a recruiter or networking connection anytime, anywhere.
+As a job seeker, use Dropbox to upload your resume and other job application materials so you can quickly share them with a recruiter or networking connection anytime, anywhere.

 As I’ve mentioned before, Twitter is a great way for job seekers to discover new leads, research organizations and access career advice.
 If you’re not looking for a job, Twitter serves as a valuable networking tool.
 Use it to engage fellow attendees at an event by using the event’s hashtag.
 For instance, we use #JobMobile for our local events for recruiters.
 You can also use it to catch up on the latest news – it’s always easier to network with new people when you know what’s going on in the world.